Watering your Wildlife

 Look for materials which are environmentally friendly like our Shenstone Bath which is made of Clayplas - a mixture of recycled second life plastics and clay.
 And our new Nature Oasis which is made from sustainable Polyboo - a mix of 100 per cent recycled plastic and natural bamboo fibres.
 Polyboo also comes with a frost proof guarantee - this is important because birds need water during cold winters too when ponds and puddles may be frozen over.

-What if I want to water my other wildlife?
+What if I want to offer water to other wildlife?

 It isn’t just the birds that we want to worry about.
 Butterflies, bees, hedgehogs, badgers; all of the wildlife in our garden needs water to live.
 The pollen and nectar, which make up a solitary bee’s diet, don’t contain a lot of moisture and so bees need to have a water source as well as food.
 We have also captured hedgehogs on camera, even in the early cooler spring days, drinking for long periods of time.
 Hibernation makes hedgehogs hungry and thirsty, and when the weather hots up, it becomes even more important to leave out hydrating water (never milk!) alongside any food you provide for hoggies.